aadarshjaiswalvns/Hospital_Analysis_Dashboard/README.md

 ---

-## 🚀 How to Use
-1. Download the repository.
-2. Open `Hospital Analysis.pbix` in **Power BI Desktop**.
-3. Load the dataset (`Hospital_Data.xlsb`) if prompted.
-4. Explore the interactive dashboard by using filters and slicers.

----

 ## 🛠️ Tools & Technologies
 - **Power BI** – Data modeling & visualization
 - **Excel (`.xlsb`)** – Data source